ANALYSIS-Investors seek to break through Japan Inc's 'value trap'

 Seth Fischer, founder of Hong Kong-based Oasis Management whose activism led Fujitec to replace incumbent directors with ones nominated by the fund and then oust Fujitec's chairman, says shareholder votes are no longer overwhelmingly in favor of management, as was always the case in Japan.

+Shares of the company has risen 17% since the board ousted its chairman in March and hit all-time peak of 3,570 yen on Wednesday.

-"You have management that is put under pressure and pushed and pulled towards improving value," said Fischer, who has investing in Japan for 28 years.
+"You have management that is put under pressure and pushed and pulled towards improving value," said Fischer, who has invested in Japan for 28 years.

 "I think the value trap that was Japan is no longer."